peterblazejewicz/auth0-react/authorization/README.md

-# Auth0 React Calling an API
+# Auth0 React Authorization

-This sample demonstrates how to make secure calls to an API after authenticating a user with Auth0.
-The calls to the API are made with the user's `access_token`.
-The sample makes use of Auth0's hosted login page which provides centralized authentication.
-The sample uses create-react-app.
+This sample demonstrates how to include user authorization in a React application with Auth0.The sample uses create-react-app.

-There is a [short screencast](https://www.youtube.com/watch?v=ti2zMJm34Cw) available.

 ## Getting Started